algorithmica-org/algorithmica/content/english/hpc/algorithms/prefix.md

 }
 ```

-This has more benefits: the loop progresses at a constant speed, reducing the pressure on the memory system, and the scheduler sees the instructions of both subroutines, allowing it to be more efficient at assigning instruction to execution ports.
+This has more benefits: the loop progresses at a constant speed, reducing the pressure on the memory system, and the scheduler sees the instructions of both subroutines, allowing it to be more efficient at assigning instruction to execution ports — sort of like hyper-threading, but in code.

-For these reasons the performance improves even on small arrays:
+For these reasons, the performance improves even on small arrays:

 ![](../img/prefix-interleaved.svg)

-Finally, combining it with prefetching improves the performance even more:
+And finally, it doesn't seem that we are bottlenecked by the [memory read port](/hpc/pipelining/tables/) or the [decode width](/hpc/architecture/layout/#cpu-front-end), so we can add prefetching for free, which improves the performance even more:

 ![](../img/prefix-interleaved-prefetch.svg)